wuyichen24/system-design-knowledge/components/message_queue/Message_Queue.md

 ## Pros & Cons
 ### Pros
+- **Fan-out**
+   - The producer simply drops the message on the queue, and the consumers process the message based on their needs at their own pace.
 - **Asynchronous**
-   - A sender doesn’t wait for the message to be delivered.
+   - A producer doesn’t wait for the message to be processed.
-- **Loose coupling**
+- **Decoupling**
-   - Senders are completely unaware of receivers (Don't have to know the IPs and ports of receivers).
+   - Producers are completely unaware of consumers (Don't have to know the IPs and ports of receivers).
+   - Producers or consumers can be modified and deployed independently.
-- **Message buffering**
+- **Buffering/Rate limiting**
-   - It can act as a buffer if the receiver is unavailable or overloaded.
+   - It can act as a buffer if the consumer is unavailable or overloaded.

 ### Cons
 - **Single point of failure**